Even as adults, we always have lessons to learn.

 All of this is part of the romanticism that we place upon our automobiles.
 Our vehicles may be our heroes…or our villains.

-There is one bit of information to give before I go on: Some of these tales involve adult situations.
+Before I go on, there is one thing to let you know.
+Some of these tales involve adult situations.
 Reader discretion is advised.
 Oh, and don't try these at home…or wherever you find yourself in these situations.

 THE PLACE: TARZANA/RESEDA, CALIFORNIA